 Mapping national forest cover for reporting under Kyoto Protocol – Denmark (2012)

-In close collaboration with Forest & Landscape of the University of Copenhagen DHI GRAS mapped the forest cover of Denmark for 2012.
-The map provides important information for the Danish reporting to the Kyoto Protocol of the United Nations Framework Convention on Climate Change (UNFCCC).
+In close collaboration with the Department of Forest & Landscape at the University of Copenhagen, DHI GRAS mapped the forest cover of Denmark for 2012.
+The map provided important information for the Danish reporting to the Kyoto Protocol of the United Nations Framework Convention on Climate Change (UNFCCC).
 A classification-tree approach was used for the mapping, based on Landsat TM and ETM+ satellite data with a spatial resolution of 30 m.
 Images from summer 2010 and spring 2011 were used to include phenological changes into the analysis to achieve an increased accuracy.

 Mapping environmental impacts of hydro power in Laos (2011-2013)